pcanadas/tareas/README.md

 - Virtualenv (not required, but highly recommended)

 ### Installation
-I use Virtualenv to develop this project, so I recommend you create a virtual environment virtualenv venv and install the requirements pip install -r requirements.txt.
+I use Virtualenv to develop this project, so I recommend you create a virtual environment virtualenv venv and install the requirements <code>pip install -r requirements.txt</code>.
 Then, get a local copy of the project directory by cloning "tasks" from github.
 Lastly, run <code>python main.py</code>

 ### Built with